frhack/LazySeq/README.md

 We start from `2` and each subsequent element is represented as previous element + 1.

-### More examples: Fibonacci sequence and Collatz conjecture
+### More examples: Fibonacci sequence, sieve and Collatz conjecture

 No article about lazy data structure can be left without [Fibonacci numbers](http://en.wikipedia.org/wiki/Fibonacci_number) example: